xiaoyuanzhu-com/blog.xiaoyuanzhu.com/src/content/blog/data-native.md

 Every company knows data is valuable — but do you preserve yours?
 Your reading history, your favorite films, your travels, your five-star meals, your running routes, your thoughts and ideas.

-**Your data should grow.
-Apps should contribute to it, not take a cut.**
+**You own and grow your data.
+Apps use it, contribute to it — but don't take a cut.**

 There's a better way — for users and app builders alike: data native.